| Sat, Jun 1 and Sun, Jun 2 | CPR-SCCA AutoX |

 Central Pennsylvania Region Sport Car Club of America

-For several years, Mid-State Airport has hosted Central Pennsylvania Region Sport Car Club of America rallies throughout the year.
+For several years, Mid-State Airport has hosted Central Pennsylvania Region Sport Car Club of America autocrosses throughout the year.
 The SCCA is a group of sports-car enthusiasts including autocrossers, rally enthusiasts, road racers, vintage racers, and auto racing professionals.
 SCCA schedules events at the airport from April through October.

 Details on the SCCA can be found at the Central PA Sports Car Club website.